Conjugate flow action functionals: Conjugate flow representation of field equations

 \subsection{Functional setting}

 Let us associate with the physical system the linear function space $\U$, whose elements are the $N$-tuples $u=\left(u^1,..,u^N\right)$.
-Similarly, let us also consider the \emph{configuration space} $\X$, whose elements, denoted as $\x=\left(\x^0,..,\x^n\right)$, represent $(n+1)$-dimensional conjugate flows, $n$ being the number of spatial dimensions.
+Similarly, let us consider the \emph{configuration space} $\X$, whose elements, denoted as $\x=\left(\x^0,..,\x^n\right)$, represent $(n+1)$-dimensional conjugate flows, $n$ being the number of spatial dimensions.
 In general, the configuration space is not a linear space because the summation of two conjugate flows is not a conjugate flow.
-This is due to the fact the superimposition of two invertible flows may not be invertible (the summation of two invertible Jacobian matrices is not necessarily invertible).
-However, the requirement that the perturbed conjugate flow has the same properties of the unperturbed one, i.e. it is still a diffeomorphism, is equivalent to state that locally, i.e. in the neighborhood of a particular flow $\x$, the configuration space $\X$ is linear or can be linearzed.
+This is due to the fact that the superimposition of two invertible flows may not be invertible (the summation of two invertible Jacobian matrices is not necessarily invertible).
+However, the requirement that the perturbed conjugate flow has the same properties of the unperturbed one, i.e. that it is still a diffeomorphism, is equivalent to state that locally, i.e., in the neighborhood of a particular flow $\x$, the configuration space $\X$ is linear or can be linearzed.
+This is equivalent to assume that the flow perturbation $\widehat{\phi}$ is invertible, i.e., that the G\^ateaux differential (\ref{conj1}) defines an invertible flow map.
 In this sense we can say that the configuration space $\X$ is \emph{locally linear}.
 Given this, an arbitrary field equation (or a system of field equations) written in terms of conjugate flow intrinsic coordinates can be synthesized as

 where $\N_{\x}$ is, in general, a nonlinear operator while $\emptyset_\V$ denotes the null element of a third topological linear space $\V$.
-The subscript $\x$ in $\N_{\x}$ reminds us that the operator is defined in terms of conjugate flow intrinsic coordinates $\sigma^\nu$, i.e. on the manifold $\x$.
-For example, Eq. (\ref{ffr}) can be written in the form (\ref{feq}) by defying $\N_{\x}$ as
+The subscript $\x$ in $\N_{\x}$ reminds us that the operator is written in terms of conjugate flow intrinsic coordinates $\sigma^\nu$, i.e. on the manifold defined by $\x$.
+For example, Eq. (\ref{ffr}) can be put in the form (\ref{feq}) by defining $\N_{\x}$ as